ceiaram/Golang-Web-Crawler/README.txt

 Broken Links and 404 Errors: Identify and fix broken links, as they can negatively impact user experience and SEO.

 1. Compile the program and run the web_crawler.go
-2. Enter the website url that you want to test
+2. Enter the website url(separate by spaces and limit to 25) that you want to test
+3. Watch as the web crawler will display the final crawling logs